Skip to Content Skip to Footer

 This in-person competition takes place at the AMA International Collegiate Conference.
 This competition will challenge your team’s wit, speed and presentation skills.
 You will receive a marketing challenge brief 30 minutes before your presentation time, and you will use your knowledge and experience to quickly present a case solution.

-Participants will receive a one-page marketing challenge brief 30 minutes before their presentation slot.
-Without visual aids, they will present a case solution within a maximum of 7 minutes, followed by a 3-minute Q&A session.
+The objective of the competition is for student teams to think on their feet and use their knowledge on the spot to create a marketing strategy plan.
+Participants will receive a one-page marketing challenge brief 30-minutes before their presentation slot.
+Without visual aids, they will present an oral case solution within a 7-minute presentation and will followed a 3-minute Q&A session.
 Evaluation will focus on the team’s ideas, applied knowledge and communication skills.
 Judges may pose questions based on the students’ recommendations.

 • Competition is only open to current AMA national undergraduate student members.